Onésime Pelletier

 Onésime Pelletier (April 5, 1833 – April 2, 1881) was a physician and political figure in Quebec.
 He represented Bellechasse in the Legislative Assembly of Quebec from 1867 to 1875 as a Liberal member.

-He was born in Lavaltrie, Canada East, the son of Ambroise Pelletier and Louise-Sophie Giguère, and was educated at the Collège de l'Assomption and the Université Laval.
+He was born in Lavaltrie, Lower Canada, the son of Ambroise Pelletier and Louise-Sophie Giguère, and was educated at the Collège de l'Assomption and the Université Laval.
 He qualified to practice as a doctor in 1858 and set up practice in Saint-Charles.
 In 1859, he married Anselmie Blais.
 Pelletier was president of the Bellechasse Colonization Society.
 He was defeated by Pierre Fradet when he ran for reelection in 1875.
 Pelletier died in Saint-Charles at the age of 47.